AwesomeTevv/Advanced-Analysis-of-Algorithms-Assignment/README.txt

 By Tevlen Naidoo (2429493)

-For an easier experience, head to this [GitHub repository](https://github.com/AwesomeTevv/Advanced-Analysis-of-Algorithms-Assignment).
+For an easier experience, head to this GitHub repository: https://github.com/AwesomeTevv/Advanced-Analysis-of-Algorithms-Assignment.

 ----------------------------
    Phase 1 Instructions